 1. Inappropriate Diet

 Cats tend to develop a liking for particular food types based on how they have been fed from a very young age.
-Sometimes they grow tired of the same food and prefer a new diet of similar type.
+Sometimes they grow tired of the same food and prefer a new diet of a similar type.

-If the diet is inappropriate for the growth phase of the cat, the body will not get required nutrients despite eating.
+If the diet is inappropriate for the growth phase of the cat, the body will not get the required nutrients despite eating.

 Poor Quality Diet

 The quality of a diet should be assessed for each type of cat food based on the packaging claims.
 One way to do this is by looking for an AAFCO statement on the package.
 Foods either undergo an AAFCO feeding trial or be chemically tested.

 The quantity of food and quantity of nutrition required with each meal is different.
 It depends on the cat's age, its weight, and sometimes the breed.

 Diabetes mellitus is a common hormonal disease in cats.
 Type 1 diabetes in cats results in an absolute insulin deficiency.
 This type of diabetes is called Insulin-dependent Diabetes Mellitus (IDDM).